 - What are the costs to open a precious metals IRA?

 - The costs of the metals, setup fee, annual fee, and storage fee.
 The cost of the metals is as you see on ProvidentMetals.com.
 The fees for precious metals IRAs are all charged by the trust and provider company.
 When deciding upon a Provider you should ask about set-up fees, annual fees, and storage fees.
 The fees will vary based on whom you choose as a Provider.
-The companies we have recommended are industry leaders, extremely affordable, and there are no hidden fees whatsoever.
+Preferred Trust Company is an industry leader, extremely affordable, and there are no hidden fees whatsoever.

-- What type of IRA account should I open?
-Traditional or Roth?
+- What type of self-directed IRA account should I open?

 - What's the difference between a precious metals IRA and investing in an ETF?